Spectral rigidity of two-dimensional Liouville tori: A microlocal trace formula and noncancellation: Proof of Theorem

-\begin{rema} This is a geodesic flow analogue of the results in \cite{Vig21} and \cite{Vig22}, where an analogous off-diagonal parametrix was constructed for the wave propagator on billiard tables.
-In that case, the parametrix was valid microlocally near billiard loops with sufficiently small rotation number, which excludes conjugate points for the billiard map, parallel to our consideration of only horizontal (graph) tori in the closed manifold case. \end{rema}
+This is a geodesic flow analogue of the constructions in \cite{Vig21} and \cite{Vig22}, where an off-diagonal parametrix was constructed for the wave propagator microlocally near billiard loops with sufficiently small rotation number.
+Restricting to billiard loops of small rotation number excludes conjugate points, which is parallel to our consideration of only horizontal (graph) tori in the closed manifold case.
+The decomposition of $\Lambda_\pm$ into branches $\Lambda_{\gamma, \pm}$ resembles Chazarain's construction within a strictly convex planar domain \cite{Ch76}, where the sum over $\Gamma$ is replaced by a sum over bounce numbers (the number of times a billiard ball strikes the boundary).
+Guillemin and Melrose also used Chazarain's construction to derive a Poisson summation formula for more general Riemannian manifolds with strictly convex boundary \cite{GuMe79b}.
+A restriction of this parametrix to the diagonal of the boundary was used by Hezari and Zelditch to prove infinitesimal spectral rigidity of ellipses \cite{HeZe12}.

+\begin{rema} The finite regularity approximation in Proposition \ref{Cr approximation} carries over directly to the microlocalized parametrix construction in Theorem \ref{parametrix} above.
+Namely, if $Q \in \Psi^0(X)$ has operator wavefront set contained in the union of graph tori, then